Skip to main content

 How long does it take to negotiate a CBA?
 Negotiating the first CBA can take anywhere from a few months to over a year.
 The union bargaining team works to secure the best possible agreement for members, but it may require several rounds of negotiation to reach a satisfactory outcome.

 What if we don’t agree with the contract terms?
-Union members typically have the opportunity to vote on the final contract.
+Union members have the opportunity to vote on the final contract.
 If a majority do not approve the terms, negotiations may continue until an agreement is reached that meets the needs of both parties.